-Section 1.
-Accrual: Full-time regular employees, and part-time regular employees who receive vacation and sick leave shall accrue sick leave benefits at the rate of 0.04616 hours for each hour in pay status exclusive of overtime up to a maximum of eight (8) hours per month; except that sick leave shall not begin to accrue until the first of the month following the month in which the employee commenced employment.
-The employee is not entitled to sick leave if not previously earned.
+24 Section 1.
+Accrual: Full-time regular employees, and part-time regular employees who 25 receive vacation and sick leave shall accrue sick leave benefits at the rate of 0.04616 hours for each 26 hour in pay status exclusive of overtime up to a maximum of eight (8) hours per month.
+Employees 27 shall accrue sick leave from their date of hire in a leave eligible position.
+The employee is not 28 entitled to sick leave if not previously earned.